“There is no room for Dogma in Science”

 By contrast you might be surprised to learn that Science derived facts are admittedly Always Wrong; (well wrong-ish).
 Experiment or observationally derived facts are inherently, and always, provisional due to measuring physical reality with imperfect instruments and systematic errors.

 From a rational point of view, the relative value of the two ideas is dramatic and easy to grasp, however from the point of view of each proponent a surprising result arises.

 Unfortunately, there is no way to tell whether a claimed fact is wrong based purely on who is telling you – a Scientist or a Dogmatist.
-Of course some people are more reliably credible on a specific subject than others, but that does not mean anyone can guarantee each will be right or wrong for a specific claim.
+Of course some people are more reliably credible on a specific subject than others, but that does not mean anyone can guarantee either will be right or wrong for a specific claim.

 And occasionally, to the surprise and dismay of some scientists — dogma purveyors get it right.
-(This underlines the logical fallacy of relying on a human for truth (generally an Appeal to Authority) – vs relying on the merits of an argument.)
+(Remember, even a stopped clock is correct twice a day. 😉 ) This underlines the logical fallacy of relying on a human for truth (generally an Appeal to Authority) – vs relying on the merits of an argument.)

 Some well educated people wearing the mantle of a priesthood would have you believe science facts are always solid and always right.
 (Which is itself a dogmatic claim; a powerfully ironic dogmatic claim.)